jhlee59/jhlee59.github.io/docs/02-Component-Selection/Component-Selection.md

-**Choice:** Option 2: MCP6241-E/P
+**Choice:** Option 1: MCP6004-I/P

 **Rationale:** The MCP6241 features only one op amp in the package, eliminating unnecessary components and minimizing PCB space.
-Plus, it has a through-hole package, making it easier to solder.
+However, I need two op-amps, so the MCP6004 is the better choice.
+Additionally, I have prior experience and knowledge with the MCP6004.

 ## Voltage Regulator
 All are fixed at 5 V and ~1.5A